-In the interacting Antennae galaxies, a cloud named the ``Firecracker'' cloud resembling M6 was observed by \citet{Whitmore2014ApJ...795..156W}. \citet{Finn2019ApJ...874..120F} constrained its mass and characteristic radius to (1--9)$\times 10^6\rm\, M_\odot$ and $22\ \rm\, pc$.
+In the interacting Antennae galaxies, the Firecracker cloud, which resembles M6, was observed by \citet{Whitmore2014ApJ...795..156W}. \citet{Finn2019ApJ...874..120F} constrains its mass and characteristic radius to (1--9)$\times 10^6\rm\, M_\odot$ and $22\ \rm\, pc$.
 The Firecracker cloud is in the very early stages of star formation, as it is estimated to have only formed $M_\star\lesssim 10^4\rm\ M_\odot$.
 This is less than $10\%$ of the expected stellar mass of the final star cluster \citep{Johnson2015ApJ...806...35J}.
 These observations show that progenitor clouds similar to M6 can form before any significant amount of star formation occurs.

-A survey of the molecular clouds in the Antennae galaxies done by \citet{Wei2012ApJ...750..136W} revealed two populations of MCs, with a distinct break in the differential mass function at $\log(M_{\rm cl}/\rm M_\odot)=6.5$.
+A survey of the molecular clouds in the Antennae galaxies done by \citet{Wei2012ApJ...750..136W} revealed two populations of MCs, with a distinct break in the differential mass function at $\log(M_{\rm cloud}/\rm M_\odot)=6.5$.
 Clouds above this mass were found in the regions of intense star formation, while the lower mass clouds were in more dormant regions.
-The large velocities seen in the high SF regions suggest compression by shocks, supporting the idea that galaxy mergers lead to high mass GMCs that become sites of extreme star formation.
+The large velocities seen in the high SF regions suggest compression by shocks, supporting the idea that galaxy mergers lead to high-mass GMCs that become sites of extreme star formation.

 \citet{Finn2019ApJ...874..120F} measured the velocity dispersion in the Firecracker cloud and found it to be neither in virial equilibrium nor free-fall.
-They concluded that there must be a high pressure background to contain the gas at such high densities in equilibrium.
+They conclude that there must be a high pressure background to contain the gas at such high densities in equilibrium.